-The Scottish Government has set out its budget plans for the year ahead.
+The SNP budget for the year ahead has been passed by the Scottish Parliament.
 You can read a summary here.

 The SNP is committed to supporting people who live in rural and remote areas of Scotland - here’s how the Draft Scottish Budget will do that.